MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/stacklayout/includes/alignment-expansion.md

     [![Screenshot of child views in a StackLayout, with alignment and expansion options set, on iOS and Android](../images/alignment-expansion.png "StackLayout containing Label instances, with alignment and expansion set")](../images/alignment-expansion-large.png#lightbox "StackLayout containing Label instances, with alignment and expansion set")

     A [`StackLayout`](xref:Xamarin.Forms.StackLayout) only respects the alignment preferences on child views that are in the opposite direction to the `StackLayout` orientation.
-Therefore, the [`Label`](xref:Xamarin.Forms.Label) child views within the vertically oriented `StackLayout` set their [`HorizontalOptions`](xref:Xamarin.Forms.View.HorizontalOptions) properties to one of alignment fields:
+Therefore, the [`Label`](xref:Xamarin.Forms.Label) child views within the vertically oriented `StackLayout` set their [`HorizontalOptions`](xref:Xamarin.Forms.View.HorizontalOptions) properties to one of the alignment fields:

     - [`Start`](xref:Xamarin.Forms.LayoutOptions.Start), which positions the [`Label`](xref:Xamarin.Forms.Label) on the left hand side of the [`StackLayout`](xref:Xamarin.Forms.StackLayout).
     - [`Center`](xref:Xamarin.Forms.LayoutOptions.Center), which centers the [`Label`](xref:Xamarin.Forms.Label) in the [`StackLayout`](xref:Xamarin.Forms.StackLayout).